SethSky/KOLocalizedString/Documentation/FileManagerConfiguration.md

 ### Create configuration

-To create  file manager custom configuration use KOFileManagerConfigurationProtocol with  KOFileManagerConfigurationBuilder and add created configuration to core.
+To create  file manager custom configuration use KOFileManagerConfigurationProtocol with  KOFileManagerConfigurationBuilder and add created configuration to network configuration.

 Example: